nrc1231/Mesa-RAS-Study/README.md

 See:

 modelica/README.md

 ---

 ## Lingua Franca

 The **Lingua Franca (LF)** subsystem provides the orchestration layer of the co-simulation framework.

 It is responsible for:

 - scheduling simulation execution
 - coordinating data exchange
 - managing communication between subsystems

-See:

-lf/README.md
+See detail in: lf/README.md

 ---

 ## MESSY / SystemC-AMS Environment

 The **docker** directory contains the simulation environment based on the **MESSY framework**.

 This environment includes:

 - SystemC-AMS simulation modules
 - GVSoC embedded system simulation
 - sensor and power system models
 - communication interfaces for co-simulation

 The environment is distributed as a Docker image to ensure reproducibility.

-See:

-docker/README.md
+See detail in: docker/README.md

 ---

 # Running the Simulation

 The simulation requires three components to be started in the correct order.

 Execution order:

 1. Lingua Franca server
 2. MESSY SystemC-AMS simulation